taylortabb/magic-conch-shell/README.md

 ```
 sudo nano /boot/config.txt
 ```
-and near the bottom of the page, change the line
+and near the bottom of the file, change the line
 ```#dtparam=audio=on``` to ```dtparam=audio=on```

 It's possible your file may already have this configuration.